-- 4 In the Backup Preferences dialog box, select the Quiesce VM for snapshot option. - This check box is cleared by default.
+4 In the Backup Preferences dialog box, select the Quiesce VM for snapshot option.

+This check box is cleared by default.
 To quiesce a virtual machine before creating a snapshot, select this check box.
-The setting for an individual virtual machine level takes precedence over the server-level setting. - 5 To close the dialog box, click OK.
+The setting for an individual virtual machine level takes precedence over the server-level setting.